moodle-an-hochschulen/moodle-local_profilecohort/README.md

 This plugin acts behind the scenes, therefore it should work with all Moodle themes.
 It has been developed on and tested only with Moodle Core's Boost theme.
-While this plugin should also work with Moodle Core's legacy Clean theme or third party themes, we can't support any other theme than Boost.
+It should also work with Boost child themes, including Moodle Core's Classic theme.
+However, we can't support any other theme than Boost.

 Plugin repositories